Beat Burnout Fast: A 20-Minute Brain Hack for Customer Service Teams

 So if you’ve ever thought, “Why are my best people burning out?” or “Why does one bad customer derail the whole hour?”you’re not imagining it.

 Here’s the twist: the solution isn’t motivation.
 It’s design.
 Our brains repeat what gets rewarded.
 If the day is nothing but complaints, the brain starts running on depletion.
-It’s not that your team doesn’t care—it’s that their nervous systems are tired.
+It’s not that your team doesn’t care.
+It’s that their nervous systems are tired.
 Complaint fatigue is real and it could be undermining your team's performance and morale.

 The Architecture of Pleasure (the reward loops your team needs)